Accommodation: Yarra Glen Apartments

 Check in time was at 2pm.
 It was a self-check in service.
 The owner texted me a few days before checking in… I got the apartment number, security code, and instructions on how to enter the property.

 I had taken a photo of the location of the Yarra Glen Apartments using Google Maps directions.
-With Max driving and me navigating, that usually isn’t a good combination, as I’m not the best navigator!
+With Paul driving and me navigating, that usually isn’t a good combination, as I’m not the best navigator!

 As we drove down the Melba Highway… I saw the United Petrol station on the right… Then we passed the Yarra Valley Grand Hotel on the left… Then I was looking for Hargreaves Hill Brewery.
 Our apartment was on Herbert Street after the brewery.